emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Content is 1080p, and can be lowered. ✔️
 1. Good for both new and old content. ✔️
 1. Only 2 sources but main rarely ever fails. ✔️
-1. Site has episode auto-next. ✔️
+1. Site does have episode auto-next across all servers. ✔️
 1. Site feels dated, lots of room for improvement. ❌
 1. Has built in subs for most content and allows adjustments. ✔️
 1. Has movies, shows and anime. ✔️